preloader

 Installing Dependencies into an Environment

 Let us again assume the image classification project from above and switch into the newly created environment as described before.
 Typically, users want to install packages using pip.
-To install pip into your currently active environment execute the command
+However, if you used miniforge3 version 24.3.0, the conda solver already installed pip if you defined a Python version for the environment or installed it manually.
+If pip is not yet present in your environment, execute the following command to install pip into your currently active environment

 conda install pip